 Vasquez v.
 Bruckner Lumber & Supply Co.
 (2017 – Bronx)

-Accident: Plaintiff was making a left turn in her sedan at a busy intersection in the Bronx with double left turn lanes.
-Defendant was driving a delivery truck and also turning left in the adjacent lane.
+Accident: Plaintiff was making a left turn in her sedan at a busy intersection in the Bronx with double left-turn lanes.
+The defendant was driving a delivery truck and also turning left in the adjacent lane.
 Plaintiff alleged that Defendant strayed into her line and side-swiped her car.
 Defendant contested liability and argued that the Plaintiff was using her cell phone and not paying attention.

 Injuries: Following the accident, the Plaintiff was taken to a hospital and received minor treatment for pain in her back and left shoulder.
 Plaintiff eventually claimed that she suffered a tear of her rotator cuff and glenoid labrum in the left shoulder.
 Plaintiff also alleged disc herniations in her L3-4 and L5-S1 discs and a bulge in her L4-5 disc.
 Treatment for the herniated discs involved 3 months of physical therapy.
-The shoulder injuries allegedly required 2 arthroscopic surgeries and follow up therapy.
+The shoulder injuries allegedly required 2 arthroscopic surgeries and follow-up therapy.

 - Settlement: $325,000.
 Pre-trial mediation.

 Tejeda v.
 Potts (2017 – Queens)

 Accident: Plaintiff was hit in the side rear while making a left turn on a green arrow.
 The defendant allegedly ran a red light.
 Defendant disputed this version of events but gave contradictory statements.

 Injuries: Plaintiff alleged multiple disc herniations with nerve impingement and radiculopathy, which required extensive therapy and eventually back surgery.
 Plaintiff alleged that he continued to experience pain which limited his physical activities.